ganrad/openai-api-router/frontend/README.md

 2. Access the AI Chat Application.

    Use a web browser to access the AI Chat Application.
-Point the browser to the application server URI as shown below.
+Point the browser to the AI Chat Application URI as shown below.

    http://locahost:8000/index.html

-   See screenshot below.

    ![alt tag](./images/ai-chat-application-01.PNG)

-   Select an AI Application in the dropdown field under **AI Application**.
-This will populate the default application parameter values as configured in the application configuration file.
+   Use the **AI Application** dropdown field to select an AI Application.
+This will populate the default parameter values for the selected AI Application as per the values specified in the application configuration file.
 You can update the system prompt as well as model and search parameters displayed in the right panel.
 Remember to save the model and search parameter values.
 Input the *Prompt* in the field located at the bottom of the middle column.
 Hit **Send**.
 You should be able to view the results in the chat panel right above the Prompt field.
 See screenshot below.

    ![alt tag](./images/ai-chat-application-02.PNG)

-3. Access and review the application panels.
+3. Access and review the chat application panels.

-   The AI Chat Application uses the thread ID returned by the backend AI Application to maintain conversational state.
+   The AI Chat Application uses a thread ID returned by the backend AI Application to maintain conversational state for a user's session.
 To view the *Thread ID* for the current session, click on the **Info** tab in the middle column.
 You can also clear the current session by clicking on **Clear chat** button.
 See screenshot below.

    ![alt tag](./images/ai-chat-application-03.PNG)

    Click on the **Messages** tab to view the raw API messages sent to and received from the AI Services API Gateway.
-Here you can also view the call completion time.
+Here you can also view call completion times for each user interaction.
 See screenshot below.

    ![alt tag](./images/ai-chat-application-04.PNG)